 Chair: Peter Golter, 3M

 This subcommittee is responsible for selection of presentations for technical sessions at each ICRI convention.
-The Fall 2016 convention will be held in Cleveland, OH, November 9-11.
-The theme is "Urban Reconstruction."
-The deadline for submittal of presentation abstracts is July 11, 2016.
+The Spring 2017 convention was held in Montreal, Canada.
+The theme was "Bridges and Highways."
+The Fall 2017 convention will be held November 15-17, in New Orleans, LA.
+The theme is “Locks, Docks, and Canals.”
+The deadline for submittal of presentation abstracts is June 30, 2017.

 Chair: Fred Goodwin, BASF Construction Chemicals

-Chaired by the TAC Chair, the Coordinating Committee is made up of the TAC Secretary, ICRI Technical Director, all ICRI Administrative and Technical Committee Chairs, and members of the Technical Activities Committee.
-This committee is designed to facilitate harmonization of document development and the committee operation process between ICRI committees.
+The Coordinating Committee roster includes officers of all ICRI technical and administrative committees (Chairs, Vice-chairs, subcommittee chairs or chair designated participants), Executive Committee members, and TAC members.
+The objective of this committee is to facilitate harmonization of document development and the committee operation process between ICRI committees.

 COMMITTEE 110 - GUIDE SPECIFICATIONS